Sponsor and status

-This resolution was introduced on September 26, 1996, in a previous session of Congress, but was not enacted.
+This resolution was introduced on September 26, 1996, in a previous session of Congress, but it did not receive a vote.

 Representative for Utah's 2nd congressional district

 Sep 26, 1996

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.